HaimengBai/431slides/class_24/README.md

 2. Reminders
     - Those of you planning (or needing) to complete the [Quiz 2 Extra Task](https://goo.gl/forms/1f27voQF33hqYOys1), do so by noon on Wednesday 2017-11-29.
     - If you haven't done so in a while, you really should consider upgrading R to version 3.4.2 (or later) and R Studio (I use version 1.1.383) - that will let you upgrade all of your packages, especially to version 1.2.1 (or later) of the tidyverse.
+Details, if you've forgotten what to do, are in [the software installation instructions](https://github.com/THOMASELOVE/431/blob/master/software-installation-431.md).

 3. Today's Agenda
     - Modeling in the Tidyverse (Part C of the Course)